Settlements

 REMEMBER: The system marks entries with a red background where there are irregularities related to the time or place of employee login.

-REMEMBER: Employee work time accounting is only possible until the salary payment is forwarded to the accounting department.
+REMEMBER: Employee work time can only be accounted for until the salary payment is forwarded to the accounting department.

 Example: Monthly accounting of a field employee’s work time.